megashyam/RezRag/README.md

 ### Challenges solved:

 **1. Multi-file joins at scale** — `business.json` and `review.json` are separate
 files joined by `business_id`.
-Processed in streaming fashion to avoid loading gigabytes into RAM simultaneously.
+I Processed in streaming fashion to avoid loading gigabytes into RAM simultaneously.

-**2. Category filtering** — Yelp categories are free-text comma lists.
-Built a keyword filter to isolate restaurants from the 1000+ other business types in the dataset.
+**2. Category filtering** — Yelp categories are free-text comma lists.I Built a keyword filter to isolate restaurants from the 1000+ other business types in the dataset.

-**3. Custom Restaurant Score** — raw star ratings are unreliable (3 reviews at 5★ outranks 2000 reviews at 4.7★).
-Built a weighted formula balancing rating, review volume, and recency to surface genuinely high-quality restaurants.
+**3. Custom Restaurant Score** — raw star ratings are unreliable (3 reviews at 5 outranks 2000 reviews at 4.7).I Built a weighted formula balancing rating, review volume, and recency to surface genuinely high-quality restaurants.

 **4. Balanced sentiment sampling** — naive top-N sampling produces all 5-star results.
-Sampled across sentiment buckets (positive/neutral/negative) so the retriever has context on tradeoffs, wait times, and common complaints — not just hype.
+Sampled across sentiment buckets (positive/neutral/negative) so the retriever has context on tradeoffs, wait times, and common complaints not just hype.

 **5. Tiktoken-bounded chunking** — reviews range from 2 sentences to 20 paragraphs.
-Character-based splitting breaks semantic coherence.
-Used tiktoken to bound chunks by token count so every chunk fits cleanly within E5-large-v2's 512-token context window.
+Character-based splitting breaks semantic coherence.I Used tiktoken to bound chunks by token count so every chunk fits cleanly within E5-large-v2's 512-token context window.